chenjr0719/AFS-docs/docs/portal/scenario.md

 	* Set "Never notify".
 	![image](../_static/images/inference_engine/user_control.png)

-* The docker offical suggestion before installing [link](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
+* The docker offical suggestion before installing, please refer the [docker docs](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
 	* Windows 10 64bit: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).

 	* Virtualization is enabled in BIOS.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.
 For more detail see Virtualization must be enabled in Troubleshooting.